From Dr. Z - Carpal tunnel syndrome specialist

 For mild or moderate stage carpal tunnel syndrome, stretching exercises, when maintained, can provide long-term relief.
 That’s because they force tendons to glide, lubricate, and drain excess fluid.

 There are literally hundreds of videos and self-help tutorials about which exercises are best.
-In my experience, a few core stretching exercises are vital; most others are not nearly as important.
-The core exercises focus on stretching the flexor tendons inside the carpal tunnel passageway.
+In my experience, 4 core stretching exercises are vital; most others are not nearly as important.
+The 4 core exercises focus on stretching the flexor tendons inside the carpal tunnel passageway all the way to the forearm muscles.

 These stretches must be performed several times a day.
 Again, they’re best to use in combination with night bracing and massage to effectively alleviate symptoms.